pajaz/DataSecurityCourse2022/Homework/Lesson1.md

 After checking that Virtualbox actually runs, I downloaded the Debian 11 64 bit image.

 A problem occurred..
 All the OS options for creating a new VM where for 32-bit systems.
 A little [Duck](https://duckduckgo.com) told me a quick BIOS visit would remedy the situation.

 Rebooted and frantically manhandled all the F-keys to open the settings.
-All it took was enabling one setting (Something to do with Virtual or ...)
-Forgot the exact name.
+All it took was enabling the virtualization setting under Security tab.

 Back to Virtualbox and the setup was easypeasy.
 64 bit Debian 11.
 <img src="Pictures/debian11Login.png" alt="Debian 11 Login Screen" width="50%" length="50%">

-Ended up also installing the VirtualBox Guest additions to have more control.
+Ended up also installing the VirtualBox Guest additions[https://kifarunix.com/install-virtualbox-guest-additions-on-debian-11/] to have more control.
 Mainly to control the VM resolution from the menus.

 <h2>C) WebGoat.
 Install WebGoat practice target.</h2>

-Followed the steps in the provided link.
+Followed the steps in the provided link and article.
 No problem here.

 <img src="Pictures/webGoatLogin.png" alt="WebGoat login screen" width="50%" length="50%">
 <h2>D) Hacker warmup.
 Solve these tasks on WebGoat</h2>